-The first step to registering with ODS is to contact the Office of Disability Services by phone at 774.357.2955, email at ODSAccess@BristolCC.edu, or by completing the confidential online Disability Disclosure Form: Disability Disclosure Form
+The first step to registering with ODS is to contact the Office of Disability Services by phone at 774.357.2955, email at ODSAccess@BristolCC.edu, or by completing the confidential online Disability Disclosure Form located on the Disability Services Webpage.

-At any time, if a student feels that they are being discriminated against based on their disability status, they may contact the college's Diversity & Title IX Officer at diversitytitle1X@bristolcc.edu to address questions or file a complaint.
+At any time, if a student feels that they are being discriminated against based on their disability status, they may contact the college's Diversity & Title IX Officer at diversitytitleIX@bristolcc.edu to address questions or file a complaint.
 Students may also explore their state rights with the Massachusetts Commission Against Discrimination and their federal protections through the Office for Civil Rights.